Taliesin (studio): Preservation

 In 1940, Frank Lloyd Wright, his third wife Olgivanna, and his son-in-law William Wesley Peters formed the Frank Lloyd Wright Foundation.
-Upon Wright's death on April 9, 1959, ownership of the Taliesin estate in Spring Green, as well as Taliesin West, passed into the hands of the foundation.
+Wright added a third story above the second-story bedrooms and first-story living spaces in 1943, though this ended up weakening the original house's frame.
+The Hillside School building caught fire in April 1952, and the theater and dining room in that building were subsequently rebuilt.
+Upon Wright's death on April 9, 1959, he was buried next to the Unity Chapel in the Lloyd-Jones cemetery near Taliesin; his body remained there until 1985, when it was moved to Taliesin West.
+Ownership of the Taliesin estate in Spring Green, as well as Taliesin West, was conveyed to the foundation.
 The Taliesin Fellowship continued to use the Hillside School as The School of Architecture at Taliesin.
 The fellowship allowed tours of the school, but initially did not permit visitation of the house or other grounds.

 When the group spent two summers in Switzerland, rumors started that they were planning on selling the house to S. C. Johnson, a former Wright client.
 Instead, the fellowship sold a surrounding piece of land to a developer associated with the company, intending to develop a tourist complex.
-The 3000 acre resort included an eighteen-hole golf course, restaurant, and a visitor's center.
+The 3000 acre resort included an eighteen-hole golf course, restaurant, and a visitor center.

-Recognition
+Landmark designations

-In 1973, Taliesin and the surrounding estate was listed in the National Register of Historic Places and on January 7, 1976, it was recognized as a National Historic Landmark (NHL) District by the National Park Service.
+In 1973, the Taliesin estate was listed in the National Register of Historic Places and in 1976, it was recognized as a National Historic Landmark (NHL) District by the National Park Service.
 A National Historic Landmark is a site deemed to have "exceptional value to the nation."
-The properties contributing to the district are the landscape, Taliesin III, the pool and gardens in the courtyard, Hillside Home School (which includes the Hillside drafting studio and the theater), the dam, Romeo and Juliet Windmill, Midway Barn, and Tan-Y-Deri.
+The properties contributing to the district are the landscape, Taliesin III, the pool and gardens in the courtyard, Hillside Home School (which includes the Hillside drafting studio and the theater), the dam, Romeo and Juliet Windmill, Midway Barn, and Tan-y-Deri.

-In the late 1980s, Taliesin and Taliesin West were together nominated as a World Heritage Site, a UNESCO designation for properties with special worldwide significance.
-The nomination was rejected because the organization wanted to see a larger nomination with more Wright properties.
+In the late 1980s, Taliesin and Taliesin West were jointly nominated as a World Heritage Site, a UNESCO designation for properties with special worldwide significance.
+The federal government endorsed the nomination, but UNESCO rejected it because the organization wanted to see a larger nomination with more Wright properties.
 In 2008, the National Park Service submitted the Taliesin estate along with nine other Frank Lloyd Wright properties to a tentative list for World Heritage Status, which the National Park Service says is "a necessary first step in the process of nominating a site to the World Heritage List."
-After revised proposals, Taliesin and seven other properties were inscribed on the World Heritage List under the title "The 20th-Century Architecture of Frank Lloyd Wright" in July 2019.
+The United States Department of the Interior again nominated the Taliesin estate to UNESCO's World Heritage List in 2015, alongside nine other buildings.
+UNESCO ultimately added eight properties, including Taliesin, to the World Heritage List in July 2019 under the title "The 20th-Century Architecture of Frank Lloyd Wright".
+Wisconsin Public Radio wrote that the World Heritage designation was "a triumph for Wisconsin", as two of the eight properties were located in the state.

-In 1987, the National Park Service evaluated the 1,811 NHLs nationwide for historical integrity and threat of damage.
-Taliesin was declared a "Priority 1" NHL, a site that is "seriously damaged or imminently with such damage."
-Furthermore, the site was listed by the National Trust for Historic Preservation as one of America's Most Endangered Places in 1994, citing its "water damage, erosion, foundation settlement and wood decay."
-Taliesin Preservation, Inc. (TPI), a non-profit organization, was established in 1991 to restore Taliesin.